EEO Frequently Asked Questions

 A-Your complaint will not be ignored.
 Formal discrimination complaints filed within the DMV EEO Office arrive directly at my office.
 Complaints filed with external agencies follow a very specific process to assure consideration of your person who files a complaint.
 Employers are required to act when we "know or should have known" discrimination has occurred.
 Employers should not wait until we have a complaint in hand.

 A-No one can provide absolute assurances against retaliation for coming forward.
 There are nearly 10,000 people employed by DMV.
 It is not possible to oversee the actions of this many people such that I can guarantee that a claimant will not suffer any negative reactions.
 In reality, divisions among line staff often arise when discrimination complaints are filed.
 There is little we can do to prevent such reactions.
 However, we can guarantee that you will not suffer retaliation from the DMV management.
 DMV EEO Policies prohibiting retaliation against anyone for filing a discrimination complaint exceed State and Federal laws.
 If retaliation occurs and is substantiated, appropriate actions are taken.
-If you feel that you have suffered retaliation for filing a discrimination complaint, you can file another complaint or contact me for assistance, via this link DMV EEO Officer.
+If you feel that you have suffered retaliation for filing a discrimination complaint, you can file another complaint or contact the DMV EEO Officer for assistance.

 A-When the investigation is complete you will receive a closure letter from me.
 The DMV provides all employees with due process protections.
 These protections prohibit the DMV from providing details of the investigation findings to the complainants (those who file a discrimination complaint).
 Therefore, in most cases, you would only be informed if allegations of inappropriate behavior were substantiated and, in those cases, that appropriate action will be taken.